Medical Coder and Biller

 Orientation

-Students will be provided an overall orientation of Regional Center for Border Health, Inc./Health Education Career Institute and complete required student file forms.
-During this orientation, students will be provided a short overview of the course.
-Orientation to the computer lab and online medical library PubMed will be provided.
+Students will be provided an overall orientation of Regional Center for Border Health, Inc. College of Health Careers, and complete required student file forms.
+During this orientation, student will be provided a short Medical Terminology course with an evaluation at the end of the course to measure understanding.
+Student will be taught how to “break down” medical terms using prefixes, root words and suffix’s to promote a basic understanding of the terminology used in the medical field.

 Healthcare Delivery

-Students are introduced to the business of medicine in different organizations such as coding as a profession, physician office and hospital services, and different type of payers, government regulations in healthcare, and HIPAA.
-Students learn medical terminology, anatomy and disease processes as well as analysis of the information generated.
+Students are introduced to the business of medicine in different organizations such coding as a profession, physician office and hospital services and different type of payers, government regulations in healthcare and HIPAA.
+Students learn Medical Terminology, Anatomy and Disease Processes as well as analysis of the information generated.

 Students learn to translate medical terminology for diseases and diagnosis into numeric codes.
 Students practice the coding guidelines and common diagnoses in each ICD-9-CM.